-Come visit me at my home studio, or my group studio, with 9 other artists called the "Artists' Atelier" at 756 Walker Road, Great Falls, VA.
-Open hours at the Atelier are Wednesdays (12-4pm) and Saturdays (10am-12pm) or whenever an artist is working.
+Come visit me at my home studio, or at the “Artists’ Atelier” studio I share with 9 other artists at 756 Walker Road, Great Falls, VA.
+Open hours at the Atelier are Wednesdays (12-4pm) and Saturdays (10am-2pm) or whenever an artist is working.